maxmckittrick/discorecs/deployment/README.md

 3. Additionally, the scripts in this directory expect two .txt files in your `~/.ssh/` directory: `sg.txt`, which is a text file with one line listing your security group (e.g.; sg-XXX), and similarly, `subnet.txt`, a text file with one line listing your subnet (e.g.; subnet-XXX).
 If you're not sure what to put in these two files, you can view your security groups with `peg aws security-groups`, and your subnets with `peg aws subnets`.

 3. You are now ready to deploy the clusters.
 The scripts I've included will automatically install all the necessary technologies on the clusters and start the necessary services.
-For example, the deploy the Cassandra cluster:
+For example, to deploy the Cassandra cluster:
 `$ ~/discorecs/deployment/cassandra/cassandra.sh`